Empowering the Workforce at the Annual Meet & Greet for Students with Disabilities

 The event begins with coffee and donuts, welcoming both the participants and colleagues who have volunteered as mentors for the day.
 In order to provide an optimal learning experience, each participant is paired one on one with a colleague mentor.
 The mentors typically represent a variety of business areas within Citizens, such as Marketing, HR, Technology and Retail, so attendees receive exposure to a variety of professional paths.

 Mentors spend time with their mentee discussing their own roles and career paths.
 They learn more about the mentee’s professional aspirations, and offer advice how to achieve them.
-Mentees are also educated about Citizens Bank, the banking industry and how to apply their own abilities to the workforce.
+Mentees are also educated about Citizens, the banking industry and how to apply their own abilities to the workforce.

 “The goal of the event is to provide each mentee with an impactful exploratory experience,” mentions Lauren.
 “We want attendees to leave with insight and inspiration as they look to identify their own unique career goals and objectives.”

 Michael, a recent Bryant University graduate, comments on the event, “My favorite part of the day was talking with my mentor to gain advice for my career.
 My mentor suggested that there are an abundance of opportunities available and that I should not limit myself to one or two narrow categories when searching for job opportunities.”

 One of the mentors who volunteers is Joe, a Customer Experience Manager.
 “I really enjoy working with these young adults as they prepared for their journey in the working world,” Joe remarks.
 “The most rewarding thing for me was to see my mentee share his 'Elevator Speech.’
 It felt so good to hear the attendees share about themselves, describe their goals in less than 2 minutes and be comfortable sharing with one another.
 The day was outstanding — it was very fulfilling to be a 'pebble in the pond' for someone’s life experiences.”